 To deploy this blueprint with minimal interruption, Citrix recommends performing the tasks in this section before you begin the deployment.
 If you prefer to get started quickly, you can perform these tasks during the blueprint deployment process instead.

 - In Smart Tools, add your Azure account as a resource location.
 To do this, follow the steps described in Add a Microsoft Azure Classic resource location.

-- In Smart Tools, add the XenApp and XenDesktop with SQL blueprint in the Blueprint Catalog to your library, as described in Add a blueprint to your library.
+- In Smart Tools, add the XenApp and XenDesktop with SQL blueprint in the Checks and Blueprints catalog to your library, as described in Add a blueprint to your library.

 - Using the Azure portal, create a virtual network, cloud service, and storage account in the location where you want to deploy the blueprint.

 Important: Be sure to specify the same virtual network and cloud service for the domain controller and the VMs that Smart Tools will provision.

 - From Smart Tools, click Checks and Blueprints and add the XenApp and XenDesktop with SQL blueprint to your account.

 - Click Smart Build, click Actions > Deploy, then click Start deployment setup.

 - On the Overview page, enter a Deployment Name and then click Next.